Reopening and reintroduction of library services

 Building Reopening with limited services: july 6th

-Starting July 6th, Town and Country Public Library will be opening its doors to the public for limited services.
+Town and Country Public Library is open to the public for limited services.
 What does this mean?

 All persons entering the library must wear a face covering and must maintain a six foot distance from all other persons when practicable.
 Reasonable accommodations such as curb-side service and online resources are available to those who are medically prevented from or decline to wear a face covering.
 Those refusing to wear a face covering and/or to maintain six foot distance when practicable shall be required to leave the library.
 This policy shall be lifted automatically when the Illinois Department of Public Health declares that the state has reached Phase 5 of the Restore Illinois plan.
 The policy shall be reinstated automatically should the Illinois Department of Public Health determine that the state must return to any phase lower than Phase 5 of the Restore Illinois plan.